log1cs/GoodixParcel/README.md

 So when the problem occur, I can immediately think of Goodix Parcel patch for Android Q, since functions are being increased in size.

-That being said, I found it kinda weird that the blobs does not need it on the past Android version.
+That being said, I found it kinda weird that the blobs does not need it in the past Android version.

 However, let's roll.